 Ursuline Links UK is a joint volunteering project between the Ursuline Schools.
 The idea is to create links between Ursuline communities both Nationally and Internationally, offering students in the UK the opportunity to live out St Angela's message of service to others.
-Since 2011 a significant number of our students have taken part in service projects around the world, from national summer camps in Manchester and Wales, to international camps in San Francisco and Idaho, from rebuilding homes in New Orleans, to helping in Food banks and homeless shelters in London.
+Since 2011 a significant number of our students have taken part in service projects around the world, from national summer camps in Manchester and Wales, to international camps in San Francisco and Idaho, from rebuilding homes in New Orleans, to helping in food banks and homeless shelters in London.
 The service projects are a wonderful opportunity to strengthen faith, helping others learn new skills and make new friends.

 Across the two years of sixth form, students will take part in a range of events designed to help with future decisions or provide PHSE awareness.

-- Post 18 choices day
+- Post 18 Choices Events

-- Speakers from a range of professions
+- Speakers from a range of professions and universities

 Sixth Form life and study is supported by a wealth of specialist facilities: